fariha-mushtaque/thermography-word-report-automation/README.md

 Although the demonstration uses a small sample report, the automation was developed and successfully used to prepare actual inspection reports containing 300+ images, reducing report preparation time from several hours to only a few minutes.

-> **Note:** The demonstration included in this repository uses a small sample dataset (8–10 images).
-The same automation was successfully used to generate actual inspection reports containing **300+ images**.

 **Features**

 ✔ Automatic thermal image insertion